We all forget things once in a while. Maybe you've forgotten to send a card for someone's birthday or to return an overdue library book.

 On the positive side, researchers believe exercise, a healthy diet, and taking steps to keep your mind active (like doing crossword puzzles) may help delay the onset of Alzheimer disease.

-The first sign of Alzheimer disease is a continuous pattern of forgetting things.
+The first sign of Alzheimer disease is an ongoing pattern of forgetting things.
 This starts to affect a person's daily life.
 He or she may forget where the grocery store is or the names of family and friends.
 This stage of the disease may last for some time or quickly progress, causing memory loss and forgetfulness to get worse.

 What Will the Doctor Do?